SynteLang/SynteLang/README.md

 ## The Sound Engine
 Although it is not necessary to know how the sound engine works to perform or play with Syntə, it can be helpful to learn more about it so we'll give a brief outline here.
 When a listing is send to the sound engine an internal copy is generated and added to the sequence of listings.
 The sound engine takes each listing in turn from 0 onwards and runs through it once to produce the value of the next sample, then it moves on to the next listing.
-Once it has computed all the listings the resulting samples are summed together and sent through the built-in limiter to ensure no loud surprises and the peak loudness of the output is also sent to the info display.
+Once it has computed all the listings the resulting samples are summed together and sent through the built-in limiter to ensure no loud surprises and the peak amplitude of the output is also sent to the info display.
 The resulting signal is converted to the correct format and sent to the soundcard in your computer, after which the whole process repeats.
 The terms 'listing' and 'necklace' are interchangeable.
 Necklace also illustrates the point that the listing is computed in a continuous loop.
 Although usually the result is computed from fresh each time, unless you use the `from` operator.
 All values in the sound engine are represented by 64-bit floating point numbers which have a nominal range within Syntə of between -1 and 1 inclusive.
 At the end of each cycle of the sound engine this is converted to a 32 bit number to be sent to the soundcard.
 Within a listing a value can be anywhere in the range of the 64-bit float (approx ±1.8x10^308 with an precision of about 15 decimal places.)
 These numbers will be limited or clipped to ±1 before audio conversion.
 The samples from each listing are added together and when there are more than four listings the sum is divided by the number of listings for unity gain.
 For 1, 2, 3, or 4 listings the sun is always divided by four.
 The result is then passed through a high-pass filter before the limiter.
 This is to remove any DC offsets, which means a consistent average signal other than 0, or another way to think of it is attentuating (reducing) frequencies below 4.6Hz.
 If my calculations are correct, any DC signal will fade below -120dB after half a second.